The SafeWise team is pleased to release the fifth annual State of Safety report.

 2022 Hawaii crime rates

-Hawaii didn't provide enough data to the FBI this year so we're unable to update state crime rates.
-Here's the latest data available, from 2022:
+Hawaii didn't provide enough data to the FBI again this year so we're unable to update statewide crime rates.
+Here's the latest data available, from our 2022:

 Hawaii’s violent crime rate of 2.5 incidents per 1,000 people is lower than the national rate of 4.0 and it’s one point lower than what the state reported last year (2.6).
 Hawaii is one of only 15 states to see a decrease in violent crime year over year, bucking the national trend of rising violent crime.